libbitcoin/libbitcoin-system/builds/msvc/README.md

 I have packaged most of the necessary packages [here](http://www.nuget.org/profiles/evoskuil/) (you won't need all of these).
 You will also need various [Boost packages](http://sergey-shandar.blogspot.com/2013/08/boost-on-nugetorg.html) and [LevelDB](http://www.nuget.org/packages/LevelDB/), also available via NuGet.

 It's easy to identify the necessary packages, just inspect the project's `packages.config` file.

+Note that the dynamic builds are available but are not yet functional.
+The develop branch is more current and it contains a build script for all non-dynamic build variants.

+Not all examples are expected to work presently, try `satoshiswords` and the unit tests.